 They refused to observe any day for Passover other than the 14th of Abib.
 For their refusal to break from keeping Passover and switch to the unscriptural Easter, Victor, bishop of Rome, excommunicated the eastern bishops.

 The Roman Church had taken a sharp turn from the narrow way of truth and started down the slippery slope’s broad way to destruction.
 The church had no scriptural mandate or authority to make such a switch.
-Yahweh Word tells us that the Passover observance is everlasting.
-“This day shall be for you a memorial day, and you shall keep it as a feast to Yahweh; throughout your generations you shall observe it as an ordinance for ever… You shall observe this rite as an ordinance for you and for your sons for ever” (Ex.
+YHWH Word tells us that the Passover observance is everlasting.
+“This day shall be for you a memorial day, and you shall keep it as a feast to YHWH; throughout your generations you shall observe it as an ordinance for ever… You shall observe this rite as an ordinance for you and for your sons for ever” (Ex.
 12:14, 24: RSV).

 The correct opinion of the eastern bishops, as well as the truth put forth in the sacred Scriptures, had no effect upon those who favored the pagan Easter over Passover.
 The controversy continued for the next 135 years when, at the Council of Nicaea in 325 CE, Emperor Constantine imposed his view that all the various congregations should observe Easter, on Sunday, in opposition to the Jews whom he held responsible for the Messiah’s death.